 Do you prefer traditional worship with organ music, hymns, and formal choirs (adult, youth, children & handbell)?
 If so, try the 10:30 service.

 Do you prefer informal worship featuring modern/contemporary Christian music with a praise band?
-If so, try the 9:15 service (this service is located in our Fellowship Hall – follow the signs or ask an usher!)
+If so, try the 9:15 service.

 Do you have children or teenagers?
 Nursery (birth-age 4) and children’s Sunday School (K-6th grade) happen at both the 9:15 & 10:30 services.
 Youth Sunday School (7th-12th grade) happens during the 10:30 service (Ask an usher for information when you enter the building).

 Do you have a child with special needs?
-Our Christian Ed Director, Alison Beal, would love to speak with you about how we can best accommodate your child’s needs!
-Contact her at 215-357-6998.
+Our Director of Children and Youth Ministries, David Bigam, would love to speak with you about how we can best accommodate your child’s needs!
+Contact him at 215-357-6998.
 We have a place for your child!

 What about the offering?

-As a new visitor, you are our guest – we only ask that you place the “1st Time Visitor” card (found in pew rack at 8:15 & 10:30 or binder at 9:15) in the offering.
+As a new visitor, you are our guest – we only ask that you place the “1st Time Visitor” card (found in pew racks) in the offering.
 We want to be sure to get your prayer requests and other information – and we want to begin sending you our weekly email newsletter, The Cornerstone, to keep you informed about what is happening at St. John’s!